octoml/octoml-profile/README.md

 ## Installation

-- If you haven't yet been granted access to [https://app.octoml.ai](https://app.octoml.ai), please send an email to `dynamite@octoml.ai` indicating interest in trying octoml-profile.
+- If you haven't yet been granted access to octoml-profile, please send an email to dynamite@octoml.ai indicating interest in trying octoml-profile.

-- Generate an access token at [https://app.octoml.ai](https://app.octoml.ai).
-Click "Account Dashboard" from your profile icon -> Settings -> generate a token.
+- Once you have access, generate an access token at https://app.octoml.ai/dynamite.
 Set the token as the env var below.
   ```
   export OCTOML_PROFILE_API_TOKEN=<access token>
   ```